-We recently spoke to esteemed fertility specialist and consultant gynaecologist, Mr Mahantesh Karoshi, to find out about chromosomes, including where they typically come from and what occurs in chromosome translocations.
-He reveals whether or not the risk of miscarriage is increased when either a mother or father has a balanced chromosome translocation.
+We recently spoke to esteemed fertility specialist and consultant gynaecologist, Mr Mahantesh Karoshi, to find out about chromosomes, including where they typically come from, what occurs in chromosome translocations, and reveals whether or not the risk of miscarriage is increased when either a mother or father has a balanced chromosome translocation.

 Where do chromosomes come from?